Skip to content

 As with any business, there is a need for cost controls while at the same time pleasing the customers.
 So it’s important to balance the cost of maintaining high on-time delivery with some planning and foresight.
 For example, don’t ship and pay for an expensive overnight 8 a.m. express package if the business you are shipping to is not open till 10 a.m.
 For more tips on balancing shipping costs with providing excellent service, see my article, Package Delivery – See How To Stop Surging Costs And Make Your Customers Happy for more ideas to contain shipping costs

-7. Skew Measurement To Make The Operations Look Good.
+g.
+Skew Measurements To Make The Operations Look Good.

-This can involve manipulating data or ignoring negative trends to make operations appear more successful than they actually are.
+Indeed, over inflating on-time delivery results is not good for business.
+This happens when a shipping operation manipulates data or ignore negative trends to make their operation appear more successful than it actually is.
 For example, if an ecommerce operation intentionally excludes certain delayed shipments from the measurement calculations to inflate the on-time delivery rate, it misrepresents its real performance.

 This mistake occurs when businesses prioritize collecting carriers’ service performance refunds for late deliveries rather than focusing on improving their own on-time performance.
-For instance, if a company spends excessive time and effort pursuing refunds instead of addressing internal issues that contribute to late deliveries, it hinders overall improvement.
-Specifically, the company’s transportation expertise is focused on finding fault with the carrier versus focused on the entire shipping operations.
-From my experience, most late shipments are not caused by the carrier, but due to order fulfillment issues, bad addresses, business closed, and other delivery delays not caused by the carrier.
+For instance, it makes no sense for a company to spend excessive time and effort pursuing carriers’ service refunds instead of addressing internal issues that contribute to late deliveries.
+Moreover, its a drain on the company’s transportation expertise as they are focused on finding fault with the carrier versus focused on the entire shipping operations.
+From my experience, most late shipments are not caused by the carrier, but are due to order fulfillment issues, bad addresses, business closed, and other delivery delays not caused by the carrier.

 For more information and viewpoints on measuring on time delivery performance, see Samir Saci’s article, Logistic Performance Management Using Data Analytics, Descartes’ Analytics For Improving Carrier and Supplier Performance, VisualSouth’s How to Measure the On-Time Delivery KPI and Stacey Barr’s How To Meaningfully Measure On Time Delivery Of Anything